CTSRD-CHERI/cheri-exercises/src/exercises/adapt-c/answers.md

    first combining them with another pointer value – e.g., by using them as an array offset.

-   In our case, `long` is cast to a pointer type which results in an invalid capability.
+   In our case, `long` is cast to a pointer type which results in a NULL-derived capability without a tag, with an address set to an integer value, and which cannot be dereferenced.
 We can fix this bug by using a data type that can hold both integer values and pointers - `uintptr_t`:
    ```
    diff --git a/src/exercises/adapt-c/cat/cat.c b/src/exercises/adapt-c/cat/cat.c
    index 344e505..54cc864 100644